 Only 9% of all plastic is ever recycled.
-The remaining 91% goes into the landfill, or is strewn across the globe to gather along coastlines, or the great pacific garbage patch.
+The remaining 91% goes into the landfill, or is strewn across the globe to gather along coastlines, or collects, creating the great pacific garbage patch.

 This is why most plastic can only ever be recycled once, maybe twice.
-After that, it still winds up as garbage.
+After that, they still wind up as garbage.

 Additionally, most cities have pretty bad recycling policies.
 Instead of simply removing soiled items from recycling bins, the regulators mark the entire bin as contaminated, send it along with the landfill garbage, and move on.
 This means any bins with dirty pizza boxes, unrinsed milk cartons or bean cans, anything that isn’t up to standard, gets thrown in with the rest of the garbage.

 So yes, recycling is certainly a better option than throwing everything directly into the trash.
 But it is important to be vigilant with what you put in your recycling bin, so not to contaminate the whole thing.
 Learn more here.